Fast Ethernet (FE) & Gig-E circuits

 Often additional expenditures involved with deploying fiber have been mitigated and the case is also made for moving to a technology that will be viable for the foreseeable future rather than holding on to a legacy technology.
 While this still works as a practical rationale for very high-bandwidth requirements and for core networks – in situations where copper presents a more than adequate solution today, which is the vast majority of access networks, EoC will most likely continue to perform comparatively well in coming years.

-Already, circuits are operating at up 100 Mbps supported by 8 bonded copper pairs.
+EoC circuits operate up to 100 Mbps supported by 8 bonded copper pairs.
 These high-bandwidths are possible without sacrificing reliability and while meeting long distances through the use of repeater technology.
 The future is clear: high-bandwidth over copper makes an important difference to the bottom line, offering speed, reliability, distance and superior ROI over access circuits.

 Q. How does EFM (Ethernet in the First Mile) compare with existing T1s (or E1s)?

-While a T1 delivers just more than 1.5 mbps per line (using two pairs of copper), the IEEE EFM over copper standard allows 5.7 mbps per pair.
-Recent advancements in EFM over copper can now exceed this, providing up to 15 mbps per pair or 30 mbps for two pairs.
+While a T1 delivers just over 1.5 mbps per line (using two pairs of copper), the IEEE EFM over copper standard allows up to 15 mbps per pair or 30 mbps for two pairs.
 This amounts to a 20X performance boost when compared to those overutilized and just plain tired T1 circuits.